Tom Elliott

 Of course, I take some trouble to have my imaginary people live in a fact-checked world.
 They don’t seem to mind, and it makes me feel better.

 I was born in Detroit and raised in its suburbs.
-I live in Boston now, with my wife and two feral cats, who aren't nearly as ferocious as that sounds.
+I live in Boston now, and root for the Red Sox, although the Tigers will always have a claim on my affections.

 (C) Thomas R. Elliott 2013